instrumenta/kubeval/docs/index.md

 The output of `kubeval` can be configured using the `--output` flag (`-o`).

+If you only want to output files that contain errors use the `--failures-only` flag.

 As of today `kubeval` supports the following output types:

 - Plaintext `--output=stdout`